57th Battalion.jpg

 01 Mar 1919

-The 57th Battalion was raised in Egypt on 18 February 1916 as part of the "doubling" of the AIF.
-Half of its recruits were Gallipoli veterans from the 5th Battalion, and the other half, fresh reinforcements from Australia.
-Reflecting the composition of the 5th, the 57th was predominantly composed of men from the suburbs of Melbourne.
-The battalion became part of the 15th Brigade of the 5th Australian Division.
+The 57th Battalion was formed on 18 February 1916 at Tel-el-Kebir, Egypt.
+It was created from experienced Gallipoli veterans of the 5th Battalion, together with newly arrived reinforcements from Australia.
+Reflecting the composition of the 5th Battalion, most of the men came from the suburbs of Melbourne and regional Victoria.
+The battalion became part of the 15th Brigade, 5th Australian Division.

 The Battle of Fromelles